Testing Assumptions of Linear Regression in SPSS

 rachs1

 But don’t click OK yet!
-Click the Statistics button at the top right of your linear regression window.
+Click the Statistics button at the top right of your window.
 Estimates and model fit should automatically be checked.
 Now, click on collinearity diagnostics and hit continue.

 rachs2

 The next box to click on would be Plots.
-You want to put your predicted values (*ZPRED) in the X box, and your residual values (*ZRESID) in the Y box.
-Also make sure that normal probability plot is checked, and then hit continue.
+You want to put your predicted values (*ZPRED) in the X box.
+And your residual values (*ZRESID) in the Y box.
+Make sure to check the normal probability plot, then click continue.

 rachs3